datasquad/ECON20222/README.md

 This repository contains material for ECON20222 Quantitative Methods.
+The unit is taught to Ecoomics students at The University of Manchester.

-Lecturers: Ralf Becker, Yidi Sun, The University of Manchester
+Lecturers: [Ralf Becker](https://datasquad.github.io/ralffbecker/index.html), Yidi Sun, The University of Manchester

 # Topic 1 - Introduction